Log-concave Density Estimation with Independent Components: Analysis and sample complexities

-\end{theorem} The proof is based on bounding the Wasserstein-1 distance between $p$ and $\mathbf{A}_{\sharp}p$, accompanied by an argument inspired from \citet{CHAE2020108771} (see \cref{prf: linear stability of TV}).
+\end{lemma} The proof is based on bounding the Wasserstein-1 distance between $p$ and $\mathbf{A}_{\sharp}p$, accompanied by an argument inspired from \citet{CHAE2020108771} (see \Cref{prf: linear stability of TV}).
 Again, the bound can be translated to Hellinger distance via the inequality \cite{gibbs2002choosing}

 Finally, in the case of orthogonal matrices, the parameter $B=1$.